I think we've all been there.

 Because it's already made.
 It won't use more resources for manufacturing it'll only wait for becoming landfill, unless somebody buys it again.

 A lot of cheap manufacturing happens in third world countries where people are mostly working in very poor working conditions.
-In 2013 Rana Plaza, a eight story commercial building in Dhaka Bangladesh collapsed and caused over 1000 people death and left approximately 2500 people injured.
+In 2013 Rana Plaza, an eight-story commercial building in Dhaka Bangladesh collapsed and caused over 1000 people's death and left approximately 2500 people injured.

 The cause?
 Cheap clothing!

-The factories have no choice but make cheaper and cheaper clothes in shorter amount of time than ever before.
-This directly effects on neglected working conditions and poor salaries.
+The factories have no choice but to make cheaper and cheaper clothes in a shorter amount of time than ever before.
+This directly results in neglected working conditions and salaries so low, they're not enough to have basic needs met.

-And to be frank, cheap clothing doesn't only effect on the people who make them but also to us buyers as we get poor quality clothing with cheap and even dangerous materials due to toxic chemicals used in dyeing process.
+And to be frank, cheap clothing doesn't only have an effect on the people who make them but also on us buyers as we get poor quality clothing with cheap or even dangerous materials due to toxic chemicals used in the production process.

-By changing our shopping habits we can start the change towards better.
+By changing our shopping habits we can start the change towards a fairer and greener world of fashion.

 Usually cheap price implies to cheap manufacturing and therefore bad working conditions and other things we've discussed above.